Rate-Splitting Multiple Access with Finite Blocklength for Short-Packet and Low-Latency Downlink Communications: System model and problem formulation

-where $\mathbf{h}_k\in\mathbb{C}^{N_t\times1}$ is the channel between the BS and user-\textit{k}.
-The term $n_k\sim\mathcal{CN}(0,1)$ is AWGN at user-$k$.
+where $\mathbf{h}_k\in\mathbb{C}^{N_t\times1}$ is the channel between the BS and user-\textit{k}, and term $n_k\sim\mathcal{CN}(0,1)$ is AWGN at user-$k$.
 We assume perfect CSIT and perfect CSIR.
-All users first decode the common stream $s_{c}$ by treating the interference from the private streams $s_1, \ldots,s_K$ as noise.
-The Signal to Interference plus Noise Ratio (SINR) of the common stream at user-$k$ is
+Each user first decodes the common stream $s_{c}$ by treating the interference from the private streams $s_1, \ldots,s_K$ as noise.
+Accordingly, the Signal to Interference plus Noise Ratio (SINR) of the common stream at user-$k$ is

 Assuming the common stream $s_c$ is successfully decoded, it is reconstructed and removed from the received signal $y_k$.
 Subsequently, user-$k$ decodes the private stream $s_k$ while treating the private streams of other users as noise.
-The SINR of decoding the private stream $s_k$ at user-$k$ is
+Accordingly, the SINR of decoding the private stream $s_k$ at user-$k$ is

-Once the common and private streams are decoded, user-$k$ reconstructs the original message by extracting the decoded $W_{c,k}$, and combining the decoded $W_{c,k}$ with the decoded $W_{p,k}$.
-Following \cite{5452208}, the respective rates $R_{c,k}, R_{p,k}$ of decoding the common and private streams are expressed as
+Once the common and private streams are decoded, user-$k$ reconstructs the original message by extracting the decoded $W_{c,k}$ from the decoded $W_{c}$, and combining the decoded $W_{c,k}$ with the decoded $W_{p,k}$.
+Following \cite{5452208}, the respective rates $R_{c,k}, R_{p,k}$ of the common and private streams are